thymeleaf/thymeleaf-docs/docs/tutorials/Extending-Thymeleaf.md

 another one, this means it has more precedence, and therefore will be executed before the latter if they both apply to the same node.

 Now for the methods.
-A procesor's _matcher_ establishes when a processor is applicable to a DOM node:
+A processor's _matcher_ establishes when a processor is applicable to a DOM node:

 ```java